carlosedp/BitwigControllers/Readme.md

+# Controller Scripts for Bitwig Studio

+Install the scripts in the Bitwig User directory:

+* Windows: `%USER%/Documents\Bitwig Studio\Controller Scripts`
+* Mac: `~/Documents/Bitwig Studio/Controller Scripts`
+* Linux: `~/Documents/Bitwig Studio/Controller Scripts`

+## Controller Specific:

+Here is the documentation for each controller.

-# MPK Mini Alternative Mappings
+### MPK Mini Alternative Mappings

 The first fix is that the script passes the notes played by the pads correctly to the instrument.
 In the original script, only the keys were recorded into the track.